Clean Water.

 We foster private landowner participation – critical when 90% of U.S. urban and suburban land is privately owned – to unlock overlooked projects and build healthier ecosystems.

 We work with technology providers and academics to make their breakthrough innovations work where they matter most.
-With smart sensors, AI, and adaptive control systems, we help the public sector build more responsive, resilient stormwater infrastructure.
+With smart sensors, artificial intelligence, and adaptive control systems, we help the public sector build more responsive, resilient stormwater infrastructure.